dvelton/openopticlink/README.md

 | Native flashlight control | Not a dependency |
 | Encryption | Out of scope |

-## Why pulses instead of QR codes?
+## Why pulses?

-QR transfer is useful at close range, but it is well-trodden territory and requires the receiver to resolve a detailed image.
 OpenOpticLink uses the whole screen as the signal.
 The receiver only needs to detect timed brightness changes across the camera image.

 That makes the project lower bandwidth, but more interesting for distance-oriented optical signaling.
 The design goal is not "send files quickly."
 It is "send short, useful messages as far as ordinary phone screens and cameras can reasonably manage."